 What We’re Doing

-A Kindergarten Readiness Network (convened by Trident United Way) has gathered and used data and research to understand child development issues present in the local community.
+TCCC created the Kindergarten Readiness Network, which is convened by Trident United Way, that has gathered and used data to understand child development issues present in the local community.
 The group continues to show strong leadership in identifying and engaging partners, with plans to undertake specific projects with the input and involvement of families, caregivers and other service providers.

 “Children who enter school with early skills, such as a basic knowledge of math and reading, are more likely than their peers to experience later academic success, attain higher levels of education, and secure employment.
 Absence of these and other skills may contribute to even greater disparities down the road.”